oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 });
 ```

-After this the attractions on map are highlighted when clicked on the side panel.
+After this the attractions on a map are highlighted when clicked on the side panel.
 There's a problem though.
 The previously highlighted feature is not reset when another is clicked so you will eventually end up with all the features having the highlighted style.

 Let's add some more code in `scripts/index.js` to fix this: